 - Defective drugs

-This is not a complete list of circumstances under which a personal injury lawsuit may be justified.
-Whether your injury was sustained under the circumstances listed above or not, you may benefit from calling Rosenberg & Gluck, L.L.P. for a free consultation.
+This is not a complete list of circumstances under which a personal injury claim or lawsuit may be justified.
+Whether your injury was sustained under the circumstances listed above or not, you can discover your legal options during a free consultation with Rosenberg & Gluck, L.L.P.

-An injury may be significant enough to justify a personal injury lawsuit if it:
+An injury may be significant enough to justify a personal injury case if it:

 - Costs you a substantial amount in medical fees